-- The number of students in a classroom or laboratory may vary based upon programmatic requirements, number of instructors and instructional assistants assigned to the class. - Typical classroom lecture settings range from approximately 20 to 75 students.
-Typical laboratory settings range from approximately 10 to 25 students.
+The number of students in a classroom or laboratory may vary based upon programmatic requirements, number of instructors and instructional assistants assigned to the class.

+- Classroom lecture settings range from approximately 20 to 75 students. - Laboratory settings range from approximately 10 to 25 students.